timweiland/SelectedInversion.jl/README.md

 ## References

 [1] Lin, L., Yang, C., Meza, J. C., Lu, J., Ying, L., & E, W. (2011).
 SelInv---An Algorithm for Selected Inversion of a Sparse Symmetric Matrix. *ACM Transactions on Mathematical Software (TOMS)*, 37(4), 1-19.

+[2] Erisman, A. M., & Tinney, W. F. (1975).
+On computing certain elements of the inverse of a sparse matrix. *Communications of the ACM*, 18(3), 177-179.

+[3] Takahashi, K. (1973).
+Formation of sparse bus impedance matrix and its application to short circuit study.
+In *Proc.
+PICA Conference*, June, 1973.